Best Practices for API Rate Limits and Quotas with Moesif to Avoid Angry Customers

 Rate limit remaining headers

 By adding these headers, developers can easily set up their HTTP clients to retry once the correct time has passed.
-Otherwise, you may have unnecessary traffic as a developer won’t know exactly when to retry a rejected requested.
+Rate limiting is crucial in preventing API abuse, as it helps protect systems from malicious attacks designed to overwhelm resources.
+Otherwise, you may have unnecessary traffic as a developer won’t know exactly when to retry a rejected request.
 This can create a bad customer experience.

 Even a protection mechanism like rate limiting could have errors itself.
+Algorithms ensure a consistent rate of requests, allowing for a steady flow of data regardless of input fluctuations.
 For example, a bad network connection with Redis could cause reading rate limit counters to fail.
 In such scenarios, it’s important to not artificially reject all requests or lock out users even though your Redis cluster is inaccessible.
 Your rate limiting implementation should fail open rather than fail closed meaning all requests are allowed even though the rate limit implementation is faulting.

 Conclusion

 Quotas and rate limits are two tools that enable you to better manage and protect your API resources.
+Enforcing rate limits is crucial for actively managing API requests, ensuring stability and fairness within the system.
 Yet, rate limits are different from quotas in terms of business use case.
+Algorithms like the leaky bucket ensure a steady flow of requests, allowing for smooth traffic management and avoiding overloads during bursts of requests.
 It’s critical to understand the differences and limitations of each.
 In addition, it’s also important to provide tooling such that customers can stay informed of rate limit issues and a way to audit 4xx errors including 429.